 Students seeking to enroll in a degree program must first be accepted to the College and then to the major of choice.
-Baccalaureate degree candidates should declare an intended major no later than the semester in which 60 semester hours will be completed; associate degree students should declare a major no later than the semester in which 10 semester hours will be completed.
+Baccalaureate degree candidates should declare an intended major no later than the semester in which 16 credits will be completed; associate degree students should declare a major no later than the semester in which nine credits will be completed.
 Acceptance to the College does not guarantee acceptance to the intended major.
 Students complete a Declaration of Major/Program Form, which includes signatures of the director of the major area or program and the student's current academic adviser.
 Forms are available online or in the registrar's office.